steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 Not all subclasses implement the Seek operation:

-    supported(FSDIS, Seekable.seek) else raise [UnsupportedOperation, IOException]
+    supported(FSDIS, Seekable.seek) else raise [UnsupportedOperationException, IOException]

 If the operation is supported, the file SHOULD be open:

     isOpen(FSDIS)

-Some filesystems do not perform this check, relying the `read()` contract to reject reads on a closed stream. (e.g. `RawLocalFileSystem`)
+Some filesystems do not perform this check, relying on the `read()` contract to reject reads on a closed stream (e.g. `RawLocalFileSystem`).

 A `seek(0)` MUST always succeed, as  the seek position must be positive and less than the length of the Stream's: